space-wizards/docs/src/en/proposals/veritius-controller-brain.md

 ## Mechanics
 ### Spawning
 The Controller Brain can spawn as a random event, similar to space dragons or revenants.
 They only spawn in secluded areas like maintenance where people are not likely to frequent to prevent people stumbling across them while they're starting out.

-It can also spawn (incredibly low chance) when you give cognizine to a humanoid that already has a soul.
-They will then become an antagonist with the objective of finding somewhere secluded to 'gestate', where they will become a Controller Brain.
+The Controller Brain is immobile.
+Wherever you spawn is where you're going to be.

+When the Controller Brain spawns, one or two non-mindshielded characters immediately become thralls.

+**TODO: What happens if the initial thralls die or something?**

 ### Biomass
 The Controller Brain can collect biomass from corpses and non-sentient beings to gain additional abilities from a store, like revenants.